-In conversation: Alice Ashley
+In conversation: Street-style photographer, Alice Ashley

 Earlier this year, as part of our rebrand for It’s in Nottingham, we had the pleasure of working with photographer Alice Ashley.

 We’d seen her work displayed at a public gallery within a city centre walkway, and knew immediately she’d be perfect for delivering on a photography brief that captured the real Nottingham in an honest, immediate and positive way.
 We recently caught up with her to reflect on how the project shaped up, recap of what we wanted to achieve through photography and also her own take on the medium.

 Hey Alice, great to see you again and thanks for taking the time to chat.
 Let’s start with you and your relationship with photography.
 How did you get into it and when did your love for it start?